Skip to content

 It’s totally OK to eat a collection of foods that seem unrelated and call it a meal, because at the end of the day, as long as you have *something* at dinner time, you’ve had dinner.

-In my case, when I’m tired of cooking everything, I lean into our freezer and pull from things that are already made.
-Since we’re not able to eat out much, this is a way to at least not have to cook.
-Plus, what’s in the freezer is probably something we haven’t had in a while so it doesn’t feel repetitive.
+In my case, when I’m tired of cooking everything, I lean into the freezer stash and pull from things that are already made.
+Since my kids aren’t able to eat out much, this is a way to at least not have to cook.
+Plus, what’s in the freezer is probably something they haven’t had in a while so it doesn’t feel repetitive.

-I’ll also add this.
-Humans are creatures of comfort.
-If there are particular foods that bring you comfort, or maybe remind of the good times of your childhood, cook those meals too.
+I’ll also add this: Humans are creatures of comfort.
+If there are particular foods that bring you comfort, or maybe remind of the good times of your childhood, cook those meals as well.
 Sometimes when we’re tired of everything, going back to our roots is a helpful direction to move in.

 What to Cook When You’re Too Tired to Cook